-5. Support the development and delivery of both academic and technical pathways through formal education and into employment, ensuring that the pathways both exist and are understood and that people can continue to develop their skills when in work.
-This should include the exploration of mechanisms to bring together public, private and personal investment in skills and maximising the region's share of the apprenticeship levy.
+5. Support the development and delivery of both academic and technical pathways through formal education and into employment.

+The aim should be to ensure that pathways through and between academic and technical routes both exist and are understood and that they also provide the opportunity for people to develop their skills when in work.
+This should include mechanisms to bring together public, private and personal investment in skills and maximise the region's share of the apprenticeship levy.